Plavit/frenet-assignment/README.md

 #### Result
 ![](cpp/result.png)

 Result is similar to the one from Python.
-There are small differences in the test Frenet label coming from the differences of `spline` algorithm and in sampling of the 2 programs.
+There are small differences in 2 graphs and value of the test sample labels, coming from the differences of `spline` algorithm and in sampling of the 2 programs.